petru/cakewalk/docs/migrating.md

 ### Programmatically registering plugins

-If you're using the API to register plugins on your own, you will have to use the new {Cinch::PluginList} class and its methods, instead of using `Cinch::Bot#register_plugin` or `Cinch::Bot#register_plugins`, which have been removed.
+If you're using the API to register plugins on your own, you will have to use the new {Cakewalk::PluginList} class and its methods, instead of using `Cakewalk::Bot#register_plugin` or `Cakewalk::Bot#register_plugins`, which have been removed.

-The PluginList instance is available via {Cinch::Bot#plugins}.
+The PluginList instance is available via {Cakewalk::Bot#plugins}.

 ## Logging

-Logging in Cinch 2.x has been greatly improved.
-Instead of only supporting one logger and having all logging-relevant methods in {Cinch::Bot}, we've introduced the {Cinch::LoggerList} class, which manages an infinite number of loggers.
-Included with Cinch are the {Cinch::Logger::FormattedLogger formatted logger}, known from Cinch 1.x, and a new {Cinch::Logger::ZcbotLogger Zcbot logger}, a logger emulating the log output of Zcbot, a format which can be parsed by {http://pisg.sourceforge.net/ pisg}.
+Logging in Cakewalk 2.x has been greatly improved.
+Instead of only supporting one logger and having all logging-relevant methods in {Cakewalk::Bot}, we've introduced the {Cakewalk::LoggerList} class, which manages an infinite number of loggers.
+Included with Cakewalk are the {Cakewalk::Logger::FormattedLogger formatted logger}, known from Cakewalk 1.x, and a new {Cakewalk::Logger::ZcbotLogger Zcbot logger}, a logger emulating the log output of Zcbot, a format which can be parsed by {http://pisg.sourceforge.net/ pisg}.

 ### Log levels

 The old `@config.verbose` option has been replaced with a finely tunable log level system.
-Each logger has {Cinch::Logger#level its own level}, but it is also possible to {Cinch::LoggerList#level= set the level for all loggers at once}.
+Each logger has {Cakewalk::Logger#level its own level}, but it is also possible to {Cakewalk::LoggerList#level= set the level for all loggers at once}.

 The available levels, in ascending order of verbosity, are: